 I chose all of the ingredients for this natural diaper cream recipe for a very specific reason and together they are really effective at battling diaper rash.
 For this recipe, I use:

-Coconut Oil – I use coconut oil for everything, but it is especially helpful in diaper cream since it is naturally antibacterial and anti-fungal.
+Coconut Oil: I use coconut oil for everything, but it is especially helpful in diaper cream since it is naturally antibacterial and anti-fungal.
 It is actually pretty effective on many types of diaper rash if used alone but is more effective when combined with these other ingredients.
-I use this coconut oil but any unrefined coconut oil will work.

-Fermented Cod Liver Oil Liquid– A secret ingredient for helping heal baby’s bottom.
+Fermented Cod Liver Oil Liquid: A secret ingredient for helping heal baby’s bottom.
 Fish oil is often used in conventional diaper creams but the Weston A. Price foundation recommends fermented cod liver oil as a first food and used on a baby’s bottom since it is a good source of fat soluble vitamins and baby will only absorb what is needed from the skin.
 This ingredient is optional but helpful.
-I prefer Green Pastures Fermented Cod Liver Oil but for this recipe, a high quality regular cod liver oil works as well.
 Note that this can go rancid so you won’t want to use this ingredient if you don’t plan to use the cream within about 3 months.

-Zinc Oxide– An ingredient in main brands like Desitin and Balmex, zinc oxide is insoluble in water and coats the skin.
+Zinc Oxide: An ingredient in main brands like Desitin and Balmex, zinc oxide is insoluble in water and coats the skin.
 When mixed with the other ingredients, it makes skin water proof and keeps it from drying out.
 If you rub a small amount of this cream on your arm, you’ll notice that water beads on top of your skin and won’t absorb.
-I use this non-nano zinc oxide.

-Bentonite Clay– Helps control moisture and fights bacteria on the skin that can be making the rash worse.
-I like this brand.
+Bentonite Clay: Helps control moisture and fights bacteria on the skin that can be making the rash worse.

 - 1/4 cup shea butter